 Congenital anomalies of kidney and urinary tract

-PAX2 gene mutations are also found in individuals with abnormalities of the optic nerve, which carries visual information from the eyes to the brain.
+PAX2 gene variants are also found in individuals with abnormalities of the optic nerve, which carries visual information from the eyes to the brain.
 These individuals do not have the kidney anomalies associated with renal coloboma syndrome (described above).
-As in renal coloboma syndrome, the PAX2 gene mutations associated with eye abnormalities likely disrupt regulation of genes that help direct normal eye development.
-Researchers are working to understand why mutations in this gene can affect different organ systems in different people.
+As in renal coloboma syndrome, the PAX2 gene variants associated with eye abnormalities likely disrupt regulation of genes that help direct normal eye development.
+Researchers are working to understand why variants in this gene can affect different organ systems in different people.

 Other Names for This Gene